Researchers

 Research Affiliate

-Sam Hughes is a PhD Candidate at the University of California, Santa Cruz.
+Sam Hughes is an Assistant Professor of Psychology at Emporia State University in Kansas.
 His research focuses on the lives and experiences of people into kink, BDSM, and sexual fetishism.
 His work also explores the relationship between sexuality, mental health outcomes, attitudes, institutions, social context, and intersectionality.
 Relying on both qualitative and quantitative methods, his work has appeared in peer-reviewed academic research journals, and has also been covered in Vice, Psychology Today, Insider, and Dan Savage’s Savage Lovecast.

 Ummni Khan